 It has been shown that certain resources in jobs such as supervisor and coworker support decrease turnover of new mothers, but little research has been done on other positive aspects of jobs like skill discretion, job security and schedule control, and how they affect the work – family relationship.

-The findings of this study for these job variables?
-Drum roll please…skill discretion and job security were significant contributors to work-to-family enrichment as hypothesized, but schedule control’s effect depended on the type of job of the working moms.
+The findings of this study demonstrate that skill discretion and job security were significant contributors to work-to-family enrichment as hypothesized, but schedule control’s effect depended on the type of job of the working moms.
 For those moms who were in jobs with high psychological demands, having schedule control exacerbated the work-to-family conflict, which was already higher for them than for moms in jobs with low psychological demands.
-The authors theorized that perhaps these moms were using schedule control to try to “fit more in” their everyday lives ratherthan to organize their existing responsibilities.
+The authors theorized that perhaps these moms were using schedule control to try to “fit more in” their everyday lives rather than to organize their existing responsibilities.

 Additional results were as expected: greater work-to-family conflict predicted poorer physical and mental health over time, and turnover occurred more frequently for those with poorer mental or physical health.
 Greater work-to-family enrichment did predict better physical health, but surprisingly it did not predict better mental health.
 Instead, there was not a relationship between work-to-family enrichment and mental health.
 In other words, those moms who reported greater work-to-family enrichment did not also generally report greater mental health, but they did have a tendency to report greater physical health.
 So, they may or may not have been mentally exhausted, but physically they were fine.